-3. One of the biggest signs of a good dentist is that they take his time and don't seem to be in a hurry.
+3. One of the biggest signs of a good dentist is that they take their time and don't seem to be in a hurry.
 They know where all their little gadgets are, and don’t start rummaging through drawers, getting flustered.

 4. They take the time to listen to you, and then also take the time to explain their findings to you, and the proposed treatment including the charges involved.
 A good dentist will always tell you beforehand how much the charges will be.

 5. What might be some bad signs?

 I’ve always believed that to produce high-quality dentistry, a dentist must be focused on one patient at a time.
-This means that running between two or three treatment rooms, leaving the patient in each one in the care of a dental nurse for more than a few minutes at a time is not a great sign.
+This means that running between two or three treatment rooms, leaving the patient in the care of a dental nurse for more than a few minutes at a time is not a great sign.

 I don’t want to say that it’s impossible to be a great dentist if he does this “rollerskating” between rooms, but it doesn’t help.